Kkevsterrr/backdoorme/README.md

 # backdoorme [![Build Status](https://travis-ci.org/Kkevsterrr/backdoorme.png)](https://travis-ci.org/Kkevsterrr/backdoorme)

- Backdoorme is a powerful utility capable of backdooring Unix machines with a slew of backdoors.
-Backdoorme uses a familiar metasploit interface with tremendous extensibility.

- Backdoorme relies on having an existing SSH connection or credentials to the victim, through which it will transfer and deploy any backdoors.
-In the future, this reliance will be removed as the tool is expanded.
- To set up SSH, please see here: https://help.ubuntu.com/community/SSH/OpenSSH/Configuring
+ Tools like metasploit are great for exploiting computers, but what happens after you've gained access to a computer?
+Backdoorme answers that question by unleashing a slew of backdoors to establish persistence over long periods of time.

+ Once an SSH connection has been established with the target, Backdoorme's strengths can come to fruition.
+Unfortunately, Backdoorme is not a tool to gain root access - only keep that access once it has been gained.

  Please only use Backdoorme with explicit permission - please don't hack without asking.

 ## Usage
-Backdoorme comes with a number of built-in backdoors, modules, and auxiliary modules.
-Backdoors are specific components to create and deploy a specific backdoor, such as a netcat backdoor or msfvenom backdoor.
-Modules can be applied to any backdoor, and are used to make backdoors more potent, stealthy, or more readily tripped.
-Auxiliaries are useful operations that could be performed to help persistence.
+Backdoorme is split into two parts: backdoors and modules.

+Backdoors are small snippets of code which listen on a port and redirect to an interpreter, like bash.
+There are many backdoors written in various languages to give variety.

+Modules make the backdoors more potent by running them more often, for example, every few minutes or whenever the computer boots.
+This helps to establish persistence.

+Demonstration:

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/HhnX1Y09KAk/0.jpg)](http://www.youtube.com/watch?v=HhnX1Y09KAk "BackdoorMe Sh demo")

 To start backdoorme, first ensure that you have the required dependencies.
 ```
+Python 3                                                                                   Python 2
-$ sudo apt-get install python3 python3-pip python3-tk nmap
+$ sudo apt-get install python3 python3-pip python3-tk nmap                                 sudo python dependencies.py
 $ cd backdoorme/
 $ virtualenv --python=python3.5 env
 $ source env/bin/activate